tscanlin/siteweb/README.md

 ## TODO

 - demo page with visualization!
-- pre / post / complete hooks
-- more output options?
+- more output options / data?